Della Duck: Personality

 Furthermore, Della is also shown to have an unstoppable attitude.
-This is established early in "What Ever Happened to Della Duck?!", which opens with Della having crashed her rocket on the moon, and awakening to her leg trapped underneath the wreckage.
+This is established early in "What Ever Happened to Della Duck?!", which opens with Della having crashed her rocket on the Moon, and awakening to her leg trapped underneath the wreckage.
 After seeing a photo of her family and assessing the situation, she determines the wreckage is too heavy for her to move on her own, amputates her leg, and declares her intent to return home.
 As described by DuckTales producer Francisco Angones, "she's gonna beat every odd, she's gonna take charge of her decisions.
-She made the choice to amputate her leg [on the moon] and it proved, nothing would stop her."
+She made the choice to amputate her leg [on the Moon] and it proved, nothing would stop her."

 While Della is tenacious and determined, after finally making it back home, she struggles with returning to civilization and her family.
 While she has ample experience as an adventurer, she had little experience being a mom, and needed time to adjust to the responsibilities of being a parent.
 DuckTales co-producers Angones and Matt Youngberg said they wanted to use Della to depict how difficult, but also rewarding, it is to be a mom.
 It was revealed in the episode "The Lost Harp of Mervana!" that Della suffers from ichthyophobia, resulting in her having a strong dislike towards fish.
+Della also suffers from eisoptrophobia from her time on the Moon when she was so desperate for human connection that she had a staring contest with her reflection that lasted three weeks.